How to feel energy: A 3-minute-guide

 And how can we learn to feel energy? ⚡️

 The process of learning to feel energy is easier than you might think.
 It involves frequently honing your sensitivity by paying close attention to the subtle nuances and vibrations that exist in your body and environment.
-As you practice actively observing these subtle movements and sensations, you may begin to notice patterns and shifts in your body and environment.
+As you practice actively observing these subtle movements and sensations, you may begin to notice subtle patterns and motions in your body and environment.
+Some examples of practising energy awareness are meditation, mindfulness, breathing exercises and other techniques.
+To increase the perception for your own energy, you can perform simple practices that activate and sensitise neural brain areas and nerves that are capable of detecting the subtle motions within your body-mind system, and thus making you are of them.
+Through repeated practice these senses continue to evolve and eventually you will be able to feel these nuances more and more often, also outside of the exercises.
+There is no limit to the level of sensitivity you can achieve through this kind of practice.